Chess Openings: Using the Nimzovich Attack as White to Liven Up Petrov's Defense

 Having read this Hub, would you consider employing the Nimzovich Attack variation if you haven't already?

-IM Andrew Martin has discussed this line for black in some of his videos, two of which can be found here: 1st Video, 2nd Video.
+IM Andrew Martin has discussed this line for black in some of his videos, two of which could previously be found on Youtube but which seem to have been removed.
+I am sure they can be found on his "Foxy Chess Openings" videos somewhere online.
 I believe they can be instructive for both colors and for your chess generally, so look into them if you'd like.

 Look for more additions to my "Chess Openings" series coming up soon.
 Thank you.